mandipsapkota/ShutterList/README.md

 ```
-Note : This app under proess.
+Note : This app under prcoess.
+The readme is also not complete as of now.
 ```

 # ShutterList- Intro